catLotto/and/README.md

 # And.js
-Super Extremely light DOM control library.
+Super Extremely light DOM control library, yet...
 And.js wraps a DOM Element with an And object, making it possible to use native methods continuously.

 Example: